AdrKacz/super-duper-guacamole/fleet-manager/README.md

 > Make sure `tmux` is installed: `yum install tmux`and `tmux --version`

-> Do not open the port 8000 publicly, it will only be used by the **match-maker** locally
+> Do not open the port 8000 publicly, it will only be used by the **matchmaker** locally

 ## Copy development to your instance